pdallmer/xdm-piano/README.md

 * `make`
 * `sudo make install`
 ## Usage
 The binary 'xdm_piano' is a simple JACK client.
 After building and installing the project you can start the client from the command line with `xdm_piano`.
-Connect the output to the system and your midi controller to the input and you sre ready to play.
+Connect the output to the system and your midi controller to the input and you are ready to play.